casomarr/casomarr/README.md

 Welcome to My GitHub Profile!

 I’m Carolina, a versatile developer with a strong foundation in urban governance.
-I’m deeply passionate about artificial intelligence, particularly when used in urban contexts like smart cities and digital twin city projects.
+I’m deeply passionate about artificial intelligence, particularly when used in urban contexts like smart cities and digital twin city projects. <br> <br>

 🛠️ My Tech Stack

 | **Category**      | **Badges**                                                                                                                                                                                                 |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|